 Naturally, it's a great experience for those wanting to input text, but with wider Air Command support, you'll be able to do a whole lot more, like innovative screen capture and interactions.
 Naturally, the Galaxy S10 Lite doesn't have any of these features.

 At first glance the Samsung Galaxy S10 Lite looks like the better device.
 We suspect the display will be better and that it will have more power on offer.
 The cameras might also give this phone the edge, but we'll have to test those to get a better idea of what's on offer.
-We'd also say that the Galaxy S10 Lite looks favourable against the Galaxy S10e.
+We'd also say that the Galaxy S10 Lite looks favourable against the Galaxy S10e - and priced at £579 it's cheaper than the S10e was at launch.

-The Galaxy Note 10 Lite appeal is very much going to come down to price.
-The Note 10 is expensive and this is basically giving you those S Pen functions and hopefully at a more attractive price.
+The Galaxy Note 10 Lite appeal is very much going to come down to price - and that's just £529.
+The Note 10 is expensive and this is basically giving you those S Pen functions at a more attractive price.
 If you're looking at these two handsets and you're not an S Pen fan already, then we suspect the Galaxy S10 Lite will be the better option.